MikeDominic92/ZeroTrust-IAM-Analyzer/README.md

 ## Troubleshooting

-**Authentication to Microsoft Entra ID fails**
+**Google Workspace authentication fails**
-Verify your Azure AD app registration has the correct API permissions and that your client secret is valid and not expired.
+Verify your Google Workspace service account has domain-wide delegation enabled and that your service account JSON key is valid.

 **Google Cloud API calls return permission errors** Ensure your service account has the required IAM roles and that the APIs are enabled in your GCP project.